Towards a General Large Sample Theory for Regularized Estimators: Asymptotic Representations for Regularized Estimators

 While the theorem shows existence of a sequence of tuning parameters for which generalized asymptotic linearity holds, it is silent about how to construct such sequence; we discuss this in Section \ref{sec:discussion}.

 \begin{remark}[Heuristics of the Proof] The proof is straightforward and is comprised of two steps.
 First, it is shown that $\boldsymbol{\psi}$ satisfies $GAL(\mathbf{k})$ for any fixed $k$, i.e., $\mathbf{k}(n) = k$.
-This result is analogous to the standard notion of asymptotic linearity applied but when $\psi_{k}$ is used, thus, it suffices to show that the reminder of the linear approximation is asymptotically negligible for each fixed $k$, i.e.,
+Showing this result is analogous to showing that the regularization is asymptotic linear in the sense defined above, thus, it suffices to show that the reminder of the linear approximation is asymptotically negligible for each fixed $k$, i.e.,

 This is a standard condition for ``plug-in" estimators (e.g. \cite{VdV2000}), and the restriction over the class $\mathcal{C}$ and the definition of differentiability imply it.
 In some cases, however, it might be straightforward to verify condition (\ref{eqn:reminder-diff}) directly or by other means.